-In his 1982 book, Critical Path, futurist and inventor R. Buckminster Fuller estimated that up until 1900 human knowledge doubled approximately every century, but by 1945 it was doubling every 25 years, and by 1982 it was doubling every 12-13 months.
-IBM now estimates that by 2020 human knowledge will be doubling every 12 hours.
+In his 1982 book, Critical Path, futurist and inventor R. Buckminster Fuller estimated that up until 1900 human knowledge doubled approximately every century.
+By 1945 it was doubling every 25 years, and by 1982 it was doubling every 12-13 months.
+IBM estimates that in 2020 human knowledge will be doubling every 12 hours.
 In The coming knowledge tsunami, Marc Rosenberg showed this diagrammatically as below.

 “The half-life of knowledge or half-life of facts is the amount of time that has to elapse before half of the knowledge or facts in a particular area is superseded or shown to be untrue.”

 In other words, as Samuel Arbesman explains in his book, The Half-Life of Facts: Why Everything We Know Has an Expiration Date …